BIMAU/transiflow/README.md

-# FVM
+# TransiFlow

-FVM is a Python package that implements several standard test cases in computational fluid dynamics using the finite volume method.
+TransiFlow is a Python package that implements several standard test cases in computational fluid dynamics using the finite volume method.
 We provide an interface to compute a right-hand side, Jacobian matrix, and mass matrix for these problems, which allows us to perform time integration, or a continuation to compute a bifurcation diagram for the problem at hand.

 ## Continuation